mattstruble/mattstruble.github.io/_posts/2020-04-16-utilizing-document-fingerprinting.md

 In the end I found that using the average word length in the target string provided a fair middle ground for both the k-gram length and window length.
 This way a decent chunk of each word is preserved in hashing, allowing for more reliable matching, and a decent chunk of k-gram are skipped during windowing.
 In the above examples this is shown when both k-gram and window length are 4.

 ## My Solution
-Given the nature of the k-grams, and windows, having significant overlap with each other

 Now that I have found a way to determine fingerprints of similar strings, it is time to move on to searching “gamers in chat” within any user provided string.
 At first, I naively assumed that by checking if the user string fingerprints contained the phrase fingerprints then that guaranteed a match.
-Unfortunately, this ignored the order of the phrase’s fingerprints, allowing any string that happened to have coinciding fingerprints to match.
+Unfortunately, this ignored the order of the phrase’s fingerprints, allowing any string that happened to have coinciding fingerprints to match, e.g.
+"In a few minutes I'm going to join voice chat, does anyone want to play a game?"

 In order to resolve this I developed a form of template matching which required the fingerprints to go in order, but also has lenience in terms of which phrase fingerprint can start, or stop, the template as well as how many non-matching fingerprints can exist in between and the percentage matched fingerprints required.